AngshumanPathak/AngshumanPathak/README.md

 - 👋 Hi, I’m @AngshumanPathak
-- 👀 I’m interested in Python and Data Science
+- 👀 Interested in Web Dev Technologies
-- 🌱 I’m currently learning Data Science and ML
+- 🌱 Currently working on MERN stack
 - 📫 How to reach me - Email-pathakangshman700@gmail.com

 <!---